techidaily/site-windows11/source/_posts/unlock-the-mac-os-look-in-windows-try-these-5-techniques-first.md

  Before moving on to the actual steps for customizing your Windows looks, first, you have to change the current wallpaper of your Windows PC.

- Many websites offer a variety of macOS wallpapers, such as[WallpapersHome](https://wallpapershome.com/) ,[WallpaperAccess](https://wallpaperaccess.com/) , and[WallpaperCave](https://wallpapercave.com/) .
+ Many websites offer a variety of macOS wallpapers, such as [WallpapersHome](https://wallpapershome.com/) ,[WallpaperAccess](https://wallpaperaccess.com/) , and [WallpaperCave](https://wallpapercave.com/) .
 Simply search for "macOS wallpaper", and you will find a wide selection of images to choose from.

  Once you have found an image you like, download and open the image.
 Right-click anywhere on the image and click**Set as > Background** to apply it to your desktop.